Uppal (surname)

 Uppal (उप्पल) is an Indian and Pakistani surname.
-It is also found as clan name among the Khatris and Jats.
+It is also found as a clan name among the Khatris and Jats.

-Etomology
+Etymology

-According to BN Puri, Uppal is derived from the Sanskrit term "utpalarana" which means "one who leaps upon their enemies".
+According to historian BN Puri, Uppal is derived from the Sanskrit term "utpalarana" which means "one who leaps upon their enemies".
 Puri further mentions it to be a part of the Bunjahi and Sareen subcaste of Khatris.

-However, as per R.C.
-Dogra, Uppal means "stone".
-Uppals have origins in the districts of Montgomery, Amritsar and Ludhiana.
+However, according to historian R. C. Dogra, Uppal means "stone", and the Uppal clan has origins in the districts of Montgomery, Amritsar and Ludhiana.